floft/vrada/datasets/README.md

 # Datasets

 This method uses RNNs, so requires time-series datasets.
-I started with some synthetic datasets and then also used the MIMIC-III dataset that was used in the VRADA paper.
+I started with some synthetic datasets, tried a RF sleep stage dataset, then also used the MIMIC-III dataset that was used in the VRADA paper.

 ## Small Synthetic Dataset